Mohamed-Maghraby/tasklito/README.md

 inside a state array in context.
 This context has a provider for consumer component, and since its and array all components consumes this context get's re-rendered. that introduced me to more advanced technique on how to render tasks as user scroll, which is a feature to be implemented in the future.
 Also as this project grows advanced state management libraries can be used as (zustand, redux) or even react-context-selector.
-More about this is explained as a comment in src/context/TasksProvider.
+More about this is explained as a comment in src/context/TasksProvider in the context branch.
 This project is simple as it seems but it has a huge benefits on understanding of react core concept, absolutely shifted me more steps forward

 ## In Progress

-- Switch to use-context-selector,
+- Switch to a state management library,
 - Fix calender rendering issue when hover over days
 - Implementing a Virtualization technique for list rendering using react-window (not necessary)
 - Using a server-side & a database for storing to-do's instead of local storage (possibly IndexedDB)